-The online business enterprise focuses on hand-built frames from a spread of substances, taking uploaded images or physical copies and designing exceptional portions round them.
+- The online business enterprise focuses on hand-built frames from spreading substances, uploading images or physical copies, and designing exceptional portions around them.

-Prices range from $39 to $209 and delivery is free.
-Framebridge can handle works on paper up to 32 inches by using 40 inches and maximum gadgets up to three-eighths inches deep.
+- Prices range from $39 to $209, and delivery is free.
+Framebridge can handle paper up to 32 inches by using 40 inches and maximum gadgets up to three-eighths inches deep.

-Framebridge Creative Adviser Nate Berkus may be traveling the Washington, D.C., vicinity Tuesday nighttime to fulfill customers and percentage design recommendation.
+- Framebridge Creative Adviser Nate Berkus may be traveling the Washington, D.C., vicinity Tuesday nighttime to fulfill customers and percentage design recommendations.

-Dual art show off coming to Sandy Spring Museum
+Dual art shows off coming to Sandy Spring Museum.

-From May 2 to July 28, purchasers can view Colored Folks: We Come in Every Shade alongside St. John’s Episcopal School: Our Life in Art, both of which tie into the area people and raise questions via diffusion of media.
+- From May 2 to July 28, purchasers can view Colored Folks: We Come in Every Shade alongside St. John’s Episcopal School: Our Life in Art, which ties into the area people and raises questions via diffusion of media.

-Every St. John’s student submitted a small work of art, and 20 children had been selected to create additional solo portions.
-Mediums encompass colored pencil, pastel, acrylic paint, and graphite.
+- Every St. John’s student submitted a small work of art, and 20 children had been selected to create additional solo portions.
+Mediums encompass colored pencils, pastels, acrylic paint, and graphite.